nmaydanchik/sc-EQTL_Analysis/README.md

 The objective of this project was to map genes with cell-type-specific effects on Alzheimer's Disease (focusing on cells in brain cortex tissues).
 This was part of a greater research effort of a Ph.D. student that culminated in a published paper in The American Journal of Human Genetics.

 First, I did a focused analysis of the CAV1 gene in endothelial cells.
-The scripts involved in this analysis are CAV1_Investigation.R, as well as supporting scripts RunMethods.R and process_sc_eQTL_Data.R.
+The scripts involved in this analysis are CAV1_Analysis.R, as well as supporting scripts RunMethods.R and process_scEQTL_data.R.

 These were the instructions given to me by the Ph.D. student: